ws111994/Guide-to-Notion/index.md

 >this
 >```

+---

 ### Notes and Restrictions

 > :ledger:  Indicates additional notes the user needs to pay attention to.<br>
 > :warning: Indicates certain restrictions to the procedure.

+_Have some problems following the steps?
+Head to our [FAQ page](https://ws111994.github.io/lost-ark-studio/docs/troubleshooting/)._

+_Encounter some unfamiliar terms?
+Head to our [Glossary page](https://ws111994.github.io/lost-ark-studio/docs/glossary/)._